igaboc/personal-website/README.md

 ## The Minimum Viable Product

-* Responsive website viewable on small, and medium/desktop devices
+* Tasteful responsive website viewable on small, and medium/desktop devices
 * Contain information about me, my skills, my projects and how to contact me
 * Functional links to access my resume, and how to connect with me
-* Create a contact me form that will send me an email notification when a user has submitted this form
+* Create a 'contact me' form that will send me an email notification when a user has submitted this form
 * An appropriate UX design that will enable professionals to intuitively navigate through the website

-## Design
+## The Design
-TODO:
-Discuss initial approach, and how you moved from moodboard to content first approach.
-Applications used for design
+Two things that I focused on my website:
+1. A clean design that highlighted sections/information that I wanted to communicate to the audience
+2. Chosen style/theme that complimented my personality

-### Content First
+### Content First Approach
-TODO: Identify users and details of content
+Initially I went straight to Pinterest to get ideas and pin items onto my moodboard.
+I took anything that I saw on other people's websites, and began pinning them onto my board (i.e. geometric shapes, lines, artistic images, fashion items).
+However, after taking a step back and reviewed my moodboard, I found that the items did not match my personality.
+So I took a different approach, and started working on the content.
+By focusing on the content, this reiterated the purpose behind the website (i.e. showcase my work) and who the audience was (which was potential hiring managers, recruiters, and fellow developers), and wanted to ensure that the design complimented the content and not the other way around.

-### Moodboard / Inspiration
+### The Moodboard / The Inspiration / The Influeces
 TODO: Images and descriptions

 ### Color Palette
 TODO: Images and descriptions

+### Typography
+TODO: Fonts used in this project

 ### Mock ups
 TODO: Show the 5 mock up designs